 Step 2 - Install Octopus Server on a New Machine

 Provision a new machine and install Octopus Server on it just like you would normally except you won't be able to point it at your existing database because you don't have the master key.
 We are going to get your new Octopus Server up and running on a new database, and then trick it into pointing at your new database.

-Please back up your new Octopus Server certificate and master key!
+Please read the report carefully and get in touch with us if anything seems out of the ordinary.
+Back up your new Octopus Server certificate and master key!